bioinformike/DuFF/README.md

   ```
   # Switched over to using a hashmap of vectors of FileResult
    ```
-- [ ] Fn: Hashing
+- [x] Fn: Hashing
-- [ ] Add mtime, ctime, and atime to FileResult so we can check to see if file changed and whether we have to hash it again.
+- [x] Add mtime, ctime, and atime to FileResult so we can check to see if file changed and whether we have to hash it again.
+  <br /> ```Added mtime to FileResult, the others probably aren't needed.```
 - [x] Refactor code (Move most code out of main.rs)
 - [x] Deal with cargo warnings
   <br /> ```Still some warnings left but all for unused variables that I will in future code.```